clemcer/loggifly/docs/guide/swarm.md

 ## Configuring the `config.yaml`

-In the `config.yaml` you can set swarm services that should be monitored just like you would do with containers.
+In the `config.yaml`, you can configure Swarm services to be monitored in the same way as containers.

 ```yaml
 swarm_services: